The monthly resolution report shows the number of successful and failed DOI resolutions for the previous month.

 The report includes:

 - Resolution failure rate: the percentage of DOI resolution attempts that failed.
-The prefix failure rate and the overall failure rate (for all Crossref members) are also included.
+The prefix failure rate and the overall failure rate (for all Crossref members) are also included so you can see how you compare to others.

 - Resolutions by month: total number of resolutions per month for the past 12 months, by prefix (count) and overall (all members).